RshStone/CS-Notes/Notes/CS61C.md

 # CS61C:Great Ideas in Computer Architecture

+## why I want to learn it and write note

+​	In this demo, I want to share with you about my current situation and feelings when I study the course so that you can consider that if you will learn it or if you have the similar ideas with me.

+- I have finished Nand2TetrisI on coursera and learn CS according to [Teach yourselfCS-CN](https://github.com/keithnull/TeachYourselfCS-CN/blob/master/TeachYourselfCS-CN.md) .
+- I'm not majoring material science in university and I want to learn the basic about CS which makes me lose myself in.
+- It is not easy for most students to learn the most famous foreign country's CS course by themselves so I want to record my study note concretely as possible as I can.
+- Enjoy study!

 ## how to learn this course for me

+How long: 24(h)

 From my perspective, I want to get an offer maybe in August.
 I also want to learn some fundamental courses about the computer science.
 I'm attracted by its beauty.